pism/pism/doc/sphinx/manual/modeling-choices/computational/grid.rst

 PISM can use the PROJ.4_ library (see :ref:`sec-install-prerequisites`) and projection information to compute

-- a more accurate estimate of cell areas, improving the accuracy of reported areas and volumes,
 - latitudes and longitudes of grid points (variables :var:`lat` and :var:`lon`), and
 - latitudes and longitudes of cell corners (variables :var:`lat_bnds` and :var:`lon_bnds`).